Meditation For Anxiety—Techniques To Cure Your Anxiety Disorder Today

 Scientific studies have shown that the human brain has evolved to have “negativity bias.”
 (2)

 In other words, people think the worst rather than the best.
 We pay more attention to negative events and to threats than we do to positive events and opportunities.
+We can change this, however, by using specific meditation techniques for anxiety.
+These methods help us to stop thinking so darned negatively.

-Thing is, negativity bias served an important role in evolution.
+Negativity bias served an important role in evolution.

 Thousands of years ago man was consistently threatened by predatory animals.
 In order to survive, it was imperative that we be able to detect threats quickly.
 Therefore, our brain evolved to be able to find and recognise potential dangers.